-- 3.40 New development shall be sited and designed to minimize impacts to ESHA by: - Minimizing grading and landform alteration, consistent with Policy 6.9 - Minimizing the removal of natural vegetation, both that required for the building pad and road, as well as the required fuel modification around structures. - Limiting the maximum number of structures to one main residence, one second residential structure, and accessory structures such as, stable, corral, pasture, workshop, gym, studio, pool cabana, office, or tennis court, provided that such accessory structures are located within the approved development area and structures are clustered to minimize required fuel modification. - Minimizing the length of the access road or driveway, except where a longer roadway can be demonstrated to avoid or be more protective of resources. - Prohibiting earthmoving operations during the rainy season, consistent with Policy 3.44. - Minimizing impacts to water quality, consistent with Policies 3.89-3.144 - 3.41 New septic systems shall be sited and designed to ensure that impacts to sensitive environmental resources are minimized, including those impacts from grading and site disturbance as well as the introduction of increased amounts of water.
-Adequate setbacks and/or buffers shall be required to protect sensitive environmental resources and to prevent lateral seepage from the leachfield(s) or seepage pit(s) into stream waters or the ocean. - 3.42 Land divisions, including lot line adjustments and certificates of compliance (except as provided under Policy 5.40), for property which includes area within or adjacent to an ESHA or parklands shall only be permitted if the each new parcels being created would contain potential building sites that could be developed (including construction of any necessary access road), without building in ESHA or ESHA buffer, or removing ESHA for fuel modification consistent with all of the policies of the LUP, including, but not limited to, the provision of required ESHA buffer areas. - 3.43 All new development shall be sited and designed so as to minimize grading, alteration of physical features, and vegetation clearance in order to prevent soil erosion, stream siltation, reduced water percolation, increased runoff, and adverse impacts on plant and animal life and prevent net increases in baseline flows for any receiving waterbody.
+- 3.40 New development shall be sited and designed to minimize impacts to ESHA by: - Minimizing grading and landform alteration, consistent with Policy 6.9 - Minimizing the removal of natural vegetation, both that required for the building pad and road, as well as the required fuel modification around structures. - Limiting the maximum number of structures to one main residence, one second residential structure, and accessory structures such as, stable, corral, pasture, workshop, gym, studio, pool cabana, office, or tennis court, provided that such accessory structures are located within the approved development area and structures are clustered to minimize required fuel modification. - Minimizing the length of the access road or driveway, except where a longer roadway can be demonstrated to avoid or be more protective of resources. - Prohibiting earthmoving operations during the rainy season, consistent with Policy 3.44. - Minimizing impacts to water quality, consistent with Policies 3.89-3.144 - 3.41 New septic systems shall be sited and designed to ensure that impacts to ESHA sensitive environmental resources are minimized, including those impacts from grading and site disturbance as well as the introduction of increased amounts of water.
+Adequate setbacks and/or buffers shall be required to protect ESHA sensitive environmental resources and to prevent lateral seepage from the leachfield(s) or seepage pit(s) into stream waters or the ocean. - 3.42 Land divisions, including lot line adjustments and certificates of compliance (except as provided under Policy 5.40), for property which includes area within or adjacent to an ESHA or parklands shall only be permitted if each new parcel being created could be developed (including construction of any necessary access road), without building in ESHA or ESHA buffer, or removing ESHA for fuel modification. - 3.43 All new development shall be sited and designed so as to minimize grading, alteration of physical features, and vegetation clearance in order to prevent soil erosion, stream siltation, reduced water percolation, increased runoff, and adverse impacts on plant and animal life and prevent net increases in baseline flows for any receiving waterbody.